 1) Check your wipers and washers

 Before setting off this Christmas, make sure your windscreen wipers are in good condition and that your washer bottle is full.
-It can be difficult to see when driving in wintery conditions so to give yourself a fighting chance, make sure you can clear your windscreen when dirt and moisture builds up.
-Use pre-mixed screen wash rather than water to prevent your washer fluid from freezing and to cut through muck and grease on your windscreen with ease.
+It can be difficult to see when driving in cold conditions so give yourself a fighting chance by making sure you can clear your windscreen when dirt and moisture build up.
+Use pre-mixed screenwash rather than water to prevent your washer fluid from freezing and to cut through muck and grease on your windscreen with ease.

 Checking your oil is particularly important before embarking on a long journey but you should check your dipstick regularly anyway to ensure your engine is properly lubricated and to prevent damage to the engine components.

-In order to read your oil level, make sure you park on an even surface then open up the bonnet.
-Check your vehicle handbook for instructions specific to your carís make and model but in most cases the dipstick should be recognisable from the yellow handle.
-Pull it out, wipe it down with a clean rag and reinsert all the way into its housing.
+In order to read your oil level, make sure you park on an even surface, then open up the bonnet.
+Check your vehicle handbook for instructions specific to your car’s make and model but, in most cases, the dipstick should be recognisable from the yellow handle.
+Pull it out, wipe it down with a clean rag, and reinsert all the way into its housing.
 Pull it out again and take the reading.
 Your dipstick should have two marks indicating the minimum and maximum oil levels.

-Engine coolant helps regulate the temperature of your engine, providing protection during the winter months from extreme cold temperatures.
-If the engine fluids were to freeze, it could cause serious damage resulting to cracking to the engine block.
+Engine coolant helps regulate the temperature of your engine, providing protection during the winter months from extremely cold temperatures.
+If the engine fluids were to freeze, it could cause serious damage resulting in cracks forming in the engine block.

 Be sure to check your level before leaving to keep your engine temperature regulated and avoid any nasty surprises on the road.

-Britainís motorways will be a bit of a gamble over the next few days with so many people on the road.
-In the event of a long delay make sure you have an emergency kit on board.
-Your kit should contain food and fresh water to keep you going as well as warm clothes and blankets should you have to turn the engine off to conserve fuel (see tip 5!) or venture out of the car in the event of a break down.
-While weíd like to remain optimistic and hope delays will be limited to short periods, itís best to prepare for the worst Ė especially if adverse weather hits which could slow down traffic even further.
+Britain’s motorways will be a bit of a gamble over the festive period, with so many people on the road.
+In the event of a long delay, make sure you have an emergency kit on board.
+While we’d like to remain optimistic and hope delays will be limited to short periods, it’s best to prepare for the worst – especially if adverse weather hits which could slow down traffic even further.

-If the roads become gridlocked in the run up to Christmas, the last thing you want to worry about is getting to the nearest petrol station before your fuel runs out.
+If the roads become gridlocked in the run-up to Christmas, the last thing you want to worry about is getting to the nearest petrol station before your fuel runs out.
 On top of this, some petrol stations will be closed on Christmas Day.
-Donít get caught short, make sure you keep at least half a tank of fuel in your car at all times this Christmas.
-In fact, some experts recommend maintaining half a tank of fuel at all times to prevent dirt from entering and building up in the fuel line.
+Don’t get caught short — make sure you keep at least half a tank of fuel in your car at all times this Christmas.
+In fact, some experts recommend maintaining half a tank of fuel at all times to prevent dirt from entering and building up in the fuel line./p>